 GOALS - Essendon: Baring, Kirby, McLeod, Shea, Walker Collingwood: Baxter, Lee, Minogue, Rowell

 ATTENDANCE: 43,905 at the Melbourne Cricket Ground

 The Dons' renaissance under Worrall continued in 1912 as they won their second consecutive flag thanks to a 5.17 (47) to 4.9 (33) challenge final defeat of South Melbourne.
 The match was watched by 54,463 spectators, which was not only the biggest VFL crowd up to that point, but the largest attendance for any sporting event in Australia.
-After putting in a somewhat less convincing home and away campaign than in 1911 Essendon entered the finals in 3rd place with a 12-6 record, two wins behind both Carlton and minor premier South.
-A 12 point victory over South in a semi final then set up a final encounter with Carlton, which the Same Old edged by 4 points.
+After putting in a somewhat less convincing home and away campaign than in 1911 Essendon entered the finals in third place with a 12-6 record, two wins behind both Carlton and minor premier South.
+A 12 point victory over South in a semi final then set up a final encounter with Carlton, in which the Same Old squeezed home by 4 points.
 That proved to be their toughest hurdle, as in the challenge final re-match with South they were always in control, although some profligate kicking for goal may have caused their fans a few jitters.
 Happiest man in the Dons camp after the win was probably Alan Belcher, who made amends for missing the 1911 play-off by producing a typically sterling captain's display in the ruck.